 Submit a paper

-- The AQPC symposium aims at promoting the sharing of research findings as well as documented, proven teaching and learning practices with a view to transferring them to different disciplines and colleges.
+- The AQPC symposium strives to foster the sharing of research findings on education and proven, documented teaching practices with a view to transferring them to different disciplines and colleges.

-- Presentations have a limit of 75 minutes.
-The AQPC encourages presenters to set some time aside for discussions with participants (on average 50 people).
+- The length of presentations is 75 minutes.
+The AQPC urges presenters to plan for exchanges with participants (an average of 50 people).

-- Paper proposals must reach us no later than January 13, 2017.
+- Paper proposals must be submitted online no later than January, 20, 2020.

 - People submitting paper proposals will receive an e-mail notice of receipt upon proposal reception.
-The organizing committee's response will be forwarded by e-mail to the presenter in February 2017.
+The organizing committee's response will be forwarded by e-mail to the presenters in February.

 - People whose proposals are accepted must register for the symposium.
-As presenters, however, they are eligible for a 50% discount on registration fees for a maximum of two individuals per paper***, regardless of the number of presenters actually at the workshop.
+As presenters, however, they are eligible for a 50% discount on registration fees, up to a maximum of two individuals per paper***, regardless of the number of presenters actually at the workshop.

 ***(This discount does not apply to presenters acting on behalf of a business or who profit directly from the sale of products or services featured in workshops.)